Seokhyeon315/latex-generator-ai/README.md

 1. **Direct Search**: This feature is the application's foundational functionality.
 When a user types the name of a formula or theorem, the application returns a detailed description, a rendered version of the equation, its usage, and a copyable LaTeX code.
 2. **Multi-step Search**: Following the implementation of the Direct Search feature, I recognized that users might not always remember or know the exact names of the equations or theorems they seek.
 To address this, I developed the Multi-step Search feature, which provides users with a series of options to refine their search within STEM fields, helping them locate the desired information more effectively.
-3. **Convert**: This feature allows users to convert images of handwritten equations into a digital format suitable for journals and research articles.
-Initially, this functionality was not part of the original plan.
-However, based on my personal experience as an undergraduate aerospace engineering student, I realized the importance of including this feature to assist in the preparation of academic papers that often require precise mathematical equations to explain scientific concepts.

 ### Technical Challenges